sandhyaparna/Data-Science/Deep Learning/Neural Networks.md

   * eLU - Exponential linear unit, range is [0,infinity)

 ##### Why do we need non-linear activation functions?
 Using linear activation is essentially pointless.
 The composition of two linear functions is itself a linear function, and unless we use some non-linear activations, we are not computing more interesting functions.
-That’s why most experts stick to using non-linear activation functions. <br/>
+That’s why most experts stick to using non-linear activation functions.
+Adding non-linear activation functions to neural networks stops layers from collapsing back into just a linear model. <br/>

 ##### Advantages & Disadvantages of diff Activation functions
 * Sigmoid & Tanh were great choices because they were differentiable everywhere, monotonic, and smooth.
 However, problems such as saturation would occur due to either high or low input values to the functions, which would end up in the asymptotic Plateau to the function.
 Since the curve is almost flat at these points, the derivatives are very close to zero.
 Therefore, training of the weights would go very slow or even halt since the gradients were all very close to zero, which will result in very small step sizes down the hill during gradient descent.